GoCloudHub/apim-landing-zone-accelerator/docs/README.md

 ### 6. Run the workflow

 The original instructions for this step which describe how to deploy using bicep are listed in the paragraphs below.
 You can deploy also using Terraform, rather than using bicep.
-This involves manually running two workflows; first run the `Terraform Dependencies` workflow (which sets up the storage container for terraform state), and then run the `Terraform ES-APIM Deploy` workflow.
+This involves manually running two workflows with the 'run workflow' button.
+First run the `Terraform Dependencies` workflow (which sets up the storage container for terraform state), and then run the `Terraform ES-APIM Deploy` workflow.
 (For the deployment workflow to run the deploy step and actually deploy the infrastructure, I had to comment out the line "if: github.event_name == 'pull_request'" under the deploy step.)

 ![terraform workflows](/docs/images/terraform_workflows.png)